AsBuiltReport/AsBuiltReport.VMware.AppVolumes/README.md

 ```

 ## Known Issues
 The AppVolumes is required to have a trusted cert installed.
 If there is no trusted cert it will error.
-Workaround is to install a trusted cert or add the cert to the trusted certs store on the machine running the VMware AppVolumes AS-Built Report.
+Workaround is to install a trusted cert or add the cert to the trusted certs store on the machine running the VMware AppVolumes AS Built Report.

+## Supported Versions
+Should work on versions 2.x.
+Has been tested on 2.14 through 2.18.4 and Version 4.0.0 and 4.0.1